GeoscienceAustralia/dea-knowledge-hub/docs/guides/setup/operational-reports/timeliness-currency-report.md

 Therefore, if you can't find a certain product in the report, it is likely that it doesn't meet one of those criteria.

+## The Products and Additional products tables

+This report includes two tables: **Products** and **Additional products**.
+The Products table is for products that are tracked automatically by our system and this table contains the most comprehensive data.
+The Additional products table is for products that we track manually and this table contains only the essential data.

 ## How Timeliness is calculated

 Timeliness is a value that ranges from 0% (never on time) to 100% (always on time).

+In the **Products** table, it is calculated by ...

-It is calculated from the number of days that the product was overdue.
+In the **Additional products** table, it is calculated from the number of days that the product has been overdue throughout the entire financial year.
+It uses the following formula.

 $100 - (\frac{d}{365.25} \times 100)$

-Where $d$ is Days overdue this financial year
+Where $d$ is the number of days overdue this financial year.

 ## How Currency is calculated

-In the **Products** table,
+In the **Products** table, it is calculated automatically by our system based on the age of the latest 'scene' in the product.
+Internal staff can learn the [technical details of DEA Currency](https://docs.dev.dea.ga.gov.au/internal_services/reporting-systems/etls/currency.html#sqs-currency).

-In the **Additional products** table,
+In the **Additional products** table, ...

-Internal staff can see this https://docs.dev.dea.ga.gov.au/internal_services/reporting-systems/etls/currency.html#sqs-currency